hmcts/design-system/app/views/get-started/contribution-criteria/README.md

-As the HMCTS Design System is an extension of the GOV.UK Design System, the [contribution critera](https://design-system.service.gov.uk/community/contribution-criteria/) is the same.

-The only difference is that it will be reviewed by the HMCTS Design team as opposed to the GOV.UK Design System working group.
+HMCTS follows the [GOV.UK Design System contribution criteria](https://design-system.service.gov.uk/community/contribution-criteria/).
+The different is that contributions will be reviewed by the HMCTS Design System team.